 - Select Home Allows you to select the home interface you would like to use.
-Choose Home for users experienced with Android's layout or EasyHome for an easier interface for beginners. - Wallpaper Allows you to set the desired wallpaper for your Home screen. - Screen swipe effect Choose the desired type of effect to display when you swipe from one Home screen canvas to the next. - Allow Home screen looping Displays the first screen after the last screen when scrolling the Home screen. - Help Displays help information for the Home screen.
+Choose Home for users experienced with Android's layout or EasyHome for an easier interface for beginners. - Wallpaper Allows you to set the desired wallpaper for your Home screen. - Screen swipe effect Choose the desired type of effect to display when you swipe from one Home screen canvas to the next.

+- Allow Home screen looping Displays the first screen after the last screen when scrolling the Home screen. - Home backup & restore You can backup and restore app/widget layouts and the Home screen wallpaper. - Help Displays help information for the Home screen.